codeeuser/pcproject/README.md

 # DJango
 * $ pip3 install Django

+* To create a new Django project using the django-admin command line tool, you can use the startproject command.
+The basic syntax is as follows:
 * $ django-admin startproject pcproject

+* In Django, an app is a self-contained module that encapsulates a specific functionality.
+To create a new app within a Django project, you can use the startapp command in the manage.py file.
+The basic syntax is as follows:
 * $ python3 manage.py startapp pcapp

+* Start the server
 * $ python3 manage.py runserver

 # url